Stool C. difficile toxin

 - A test kit is available that supplies a special toilet tissue that you use to collect the sample.
 After collecting the sample, you put it in a container.

 Do not mix urine, water, or toilet tissue with the sample.

 - Position the plastic wrap so that it will prevent urine and stool from mixing.
 This will provide a better sample.

 You may have this test if your health care provider thinks that diarrhea

-is caused by recent antibiotic use.
+is caused by the antibiotic medicines you have taken recently.
 Antibiotics change the balance of bacteria in the colon.
 This sometimes leads to too much growth of C. difficile.

-Diarrhea caused by C. difficile after antibiotic use often occurs in people in the hospital.
+Diarrhea caused by C. difficile after antibiotic use often occurs in people who are in the hospital.
 It also can occur in people who have not recently taken antibiotics.
-See: Pseudomembranous colitis
+This condition is called pseudomembranous colitis

 No C. difficile toxin is detected.

 Note: Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 Abnormal results mean that toxins produced by C. difficile are seen in the stool and are causing diarrhea.